poppingtonic/ice/README.md

    (cd ui; npm ci)
    ```

-1. Start ICE in its own terminal:
+1. Start ICE in its own terminal and leave it running:

    ```sh
    scripts/run-local.sh